thasvithu/AI-Legal-Doc-Explainer/README.md

 MIT (see `LICENSE`).

-## Disclaimer
+## Disclaimer (Important)

-This tool is for informational assistance only.
-It is not legal advice.
-Get a qualified lawyer for any real decision.
+This tool provides AI‑generated assistance for exploring legal documents.
+It is **not** legal advice.
+Always consult a qualified lawyer before relying on any output.

 —